-A conditions survey has indicated £382,000 of investment would be required to maintain the building due to the poor condition of the building.
+A conditions survey has indicated £382,000 of investment would be required to maintain the building due to its poor condition.
+Day-to-day repairs and maintenance costs (depending on the level of investment made) are estimated to be £60,000 per annum.
 These costs would be avoided.